Getting started

 [[host]] |

-A remote machine: name, transport, optional ax path, and raw_argv for transports that pass argv verbatim (kubectl exec ... --, docker exec). |
+A remote machine: name, transport, optional ax path, raw_argv for transports that pass argv verbatim (kubectl exec ... --, docker exec), shell = "pwsh" for Windows OpenSSH hosts whose DefaultShell is PowerShell, and headless = true for hosts where remote interactive launch/attach is not verified. |

 [policy] |